FAIMS/burial-mounds-web/README.md

 **Example**:

-Assume a record with the unique identifer of `1000` and it have 3 images associated with it:
+Assume a record with the unique identifier of `1000` and it have 3 images associated with it:

 - `image-one.jpg`
 - `image-two.jpg`